Consistency and Asymptotic Normality of Latent Block Model Estimators: Profile Likelihood

 \section{Profile Likelihood}

-To study the likelihood behaviors, we shall work conditionally to the real configurations $(\bzs,\bws)$ that have enough observations in each row or column group.
-We therefore define regular configurations which occur with high probability, then introduce conditional and profile log-likelihood ratio.
+Our main result compares the observed likelihood ratio $\prob(\bx; \btheta)/\prob(\bx; \bthetas)$ with the complete likelihood $\prob(\bx, \bzs, \bws; \btheta)/\prob(\bx, \bzs, \bws; \bthetas)$.
+To study the behavior of these likelihoods, we shall work conditionally to the true configurations $(\bzs,\bws)$ that have enough observations in each row or column group.
+We therefore define in section \ref{sec:regular} so called \emph{regular} configurations and prove that they occur with high probability.
+We then introduce in section \ref{sec:cond-and-prof-likelihood} conditional and profile log-likelihood ratios and state some of their properties.